 Before taking a chemistry course on the Texas Tech campus, students must take the Chemistry Placement Exam or bring chemistry credit from another institution.
-CHEM 1307/1107 - Principles of Chemistry I/Principles of Chemistry Lab are the first required chemistry courses in the Civil and Environmental Engineering degree plans and students may enroll in this course with a 50% or better on the Chemistry Placement Exam.
+CHEM 1307/1107 - Principles of Chemistry I/Principles of Chemistry Lab are the first required chemistry courses in the Civil, Environmental, and Construction Engineering degree plans and students may enroll in this course with a 50% or better on the Chemistry Placement Exam.
 Otherwise, students must enroll in CHEM 1301 - Introductory Chemistry CHEM 1301.
-The Chemistry Placement Exam may be found on the Chemistry and Biochemistry Department website at www.depts.ttu.edu/chemistry.
-On the left side of the screen in red go to Undergraduate Students, then Departmental Links, then Placement Exam.
+The Chemistry Placement Exam may be found on the Department of Chemistry and Biochemistry website at www.depts.ttu.edu/chemistry.
 There is a practice exam that students are encouraged to take.
 Students should also review high school level chemistry concepts and skills prior to sitting for the Chemistry Placement Exam.

 How many credits should I sign up for?

 Students are expected to spend approximately two to three hours in preparation for each hour of lecture or recitation.
 The maximum number of semester hours a student may take without specific permission of the academic dean is as follows: 19 hours per long semester, 16 hours per long semester for students on scholastic probation, and 8 hours per summer term.
 If you will be working 15 to 20 hours per week, you are advised to take 12 to 14 hours.
-If you are not working, taking15 to 17 hours is suggested.
-The BSCE program is built around students taking 14-17 hours per semester to graduate and 15-17 hours per semester to complete the MEnvE.
+If you are not working, taking 15 to 17 hours is suggested.
+The Civil Engineering BS program is built around students taking 14-17 hours per semester to graduate and 15-17 hours per semester to complete the Environmental Engineering MEV.

 Additional information on any of the Civil, Environmental, and Construction Engineering programs or Texas Tech University may be obtained by contacting: